DiligenceVault Data Processing Agreement

-“Customer Data” means all information, data, content and other materials, in any form or medium, that is submitted, posted, collected, transmitted or otherwise provided by or on behalf of Customer through the Services or to DiligenceVault in connection with Customer’s use of the Services.
+“Customer Data” means all information, data, content and other materials, in any form or medium, that is submitted, posted, collected, transmitted or otherwise provided by or on behalf of Customer through the Services or to DiligenceVault in connection with the use of the Services.

-“Data Exporter” means a controller which is transferring Customer Data directly or via onward transfer to a country that triggers additional requirements for the protection of Personal Data being transferred in accordance with Data Protection Laws.
+“Data Exporter” means a Controller which is transferring Customer Data directly or via onward transfer to a country that triggers additional requirements for the protection of Personal Data being transferred in accordance with Data Protection Laws.

-“Data Importer” means a processor which receives Personal Data directly from a Data Exporter, or via onward transfer, and that is located in a country that triggers additional requirements for the protection of Customer Data being transferred in accordance with Data Protection Laws.
+“Data Importer” means a Processor which receives Personal Data directly from a Data Exporter, or via onward transfer, and that is located in a country that triggers additional requirements for the protection of Customer Data being transferred in accordance with Data Protection Laws.

 “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).